aaronlin592/spotify-api-project/readme.txt

 2. How long, in hours, did it take you to complete this assignment?
-This assignment took 60 hours to complete this assigmnent.
+This assignment took 60 hours to complete.

 3. What online resources did you consult when completing this assignment? (list specific URLs)
+- angular documentation - self-explanatory
 - https://angular.dev/api/core/@for and https://angular.dev/api/common/NgFor - how to naviate displaying and linking multiple artists
 when looping through album artists
 - https://v17.angular.io/guide/property-binding - how to hide the artist and album covers using property binding
+- https://inf133-wi25.depstein.net/resources - for lecture reference and tutorials/notes
+- ChatGPT - for asking about angular and bootstrap carousel explanations

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?